Levittown Town Center

 Since its opening in 1953, Levittown Town Center has undergone a fair share of modifications including five name changes and numerous ownerships.
 For several decades a highly successful open-air mall, it went downhill in the 1980s.
 In 1988, the previous owner promised a $20 million renovation that never materialized.
-Another builder than later took its place but still nothing changed.
+Another builder then later took its place but still nothing changed.
 By 1996, two-thirds of the center was left vacant.

 The demolition and redevelopment process was fraught with numerous challenges.
 The shopping center needed an extensive environmental cleanup.
 The site was contaminated with hazardous chemicals such as polychlorinated biphenyl, chlorofluorocarbon, lead-based paint, asbestos and more than 30 underground storage tanks and oil-water separators.
 In addition, building a modern design and layout would require the relocation of six high-pressure water mains that provided water to 16,800 houses in the immediate vicinity.